-The door open alarm sounds and an indicator light blinks if the door is left open for more than three minutes.
+The door open alarm sounds and an indicator light blinks if either door is left open for more than three minutes.

-To deactivate the door open alarm, press the "ALARM OFF" pad or close the door.
+To deactivate the door open alarm, press the "ALARM OFF" pad or close the door that is open.

 High Temperature Alarm